simon-bourne/MosquitoNet/docs/source/gettingStarted.rst

 Download the single header latest release of the single header, *MosquitoNet.h* from `here <https://raw.githubusercontent.com/simon-bourne/MosquitoNet/stable/cpp/single-include/MosquitoNet.h>`_.
+Everything you'll need is in the *Enhedron::Test* namespace.
 In the same directory as *MosquitoNet.h*, create a file *Harness.cpp* with this code in it:

 .. literalinclude:: ../examples/Harness.cpp